arktypeio/arktype/README.md

 If the project has been useful to you and you are in a financial position to do so, please feel free to chip in [via our Patreon](https://www.patreon.com/ArkType240).

-Otherwise, consider sending me an email (david@arktype.io) letting me know you're a fan of ArkType.
+Otherwise, consider sending me an email (david@arktype.io) or [message me on Discord](https://discord.gg/WSNF3Kc4xh) to let me know you're a fan of ArkType.
 Either would make my day! 😊

 ## Collaboration